 Night Vision (NVG)

-Anyone seriously involved in milsim, airsoft or tactical operations will sooner or later come across night vision.
+Anyone who is serious about milsim, airsoft or tactical operations will, sooner or later, end up using night vision.
 In practice, we find that once players have used a set of night vision goggles, they never want to go back.
 The difference lies not only in visibility, but also in situational awareness, reaction time and control over your surroundings.

-• In which situations do you use Night Vision Goggles (NVG)?
+• In what situations do you use Night Vision Goggles (NVG)?

 • Ergonomics and balance of NVG setups

-• Vision, contrast and detection under night vision
+• Visibility, contrast and detection under night vision

 • Frequently asked questions about night vision

-A high-end night vision unit features superior image intensifier tubes, higher resolution and a more stable signal without blooming in sudden bursts of light.
-You’ll find that premium systems perform much more consistently, particularly when moving from open terrain to the edges of woods or dark areas.
-That’s the difference between simply seeing and actually being able to interpret what you’re observing.
+A high-end NVG unit features better image intensifier tubes, higher resolution and a more stable signal without blooming in sudden bursts of light.
+Premium systems perform much more consistently, particularly when moving from open terrain to the edges of woods or dark areas.
+That is the difference between simply seeing and actually being able to interpret what you are observing.

 |---|---|---|---|